-August 2024
+August 2023

 This information has been prepared solely for informational purposes and is not intended to provide or should not be relied upon for accounting, legal, tax, or investment advice.
 We recommend consulting your attorney, tax advisor, investment, or other professional advisor about your particular situation.
 Investment advice and recommendations can be provided only after careful consideration of an investor's objectives, guidelines, and restrictions.
 Any investment or strategy mentioned herein may not be suitable for every investor, including retirement strategies.
 The factual statements herein have been taken from sources we believe to be reliable, but accuracy, completeness, or interpretation cannot be guaranteed.
 Past performance is not necessarily an indication of future results.
+All views expressed are those of the author, and not necessarily those of William Blair & Company, L.L.C.
 "William Blair" is a registered trademark of William Blair & Company, L.L.C.